menu

 Housing costs in Lewis are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-When you are in Lewis, you'll notice that it is more blue-collar than most other communities in America.
-52.46% of Lewis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lewis is generally considered to be a blue-collar town.
+52.46% of the Lewis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lewis is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Lewis who work in healthcare (36.07%), office and administrative support (11.48%), and sales jobs (0.00%).

-As is often the case in a small town, Lewis doesn't have a public transportation system that people use for their commute.
+Lewis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Lewis is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.79% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Lewis is somewhat higher than in the average US city of 21.84%: 26.79% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Lewis in 2022 was $30,321, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $121,284 for a family of four.